UCL-ARC/python-novice-gdp-penguins/episodes/02-read_data.md

 memory usage: 208.0+ bytes
 ```

-This output is telling us that the `data_oceania` DataFrame:
+This output is telling us that the `data_oceania` dataframe:
 - Has two rows (entries), the first being `'Australia'` and the last being `'New Zealand'`.
 - Has twelve columns per row.
   - Each row has 2 non-null values.
 Null values are used to represent missing data or observations.